suryanshsingh2001/eisenflow-ai/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) in your browser to start using Eisenflow.
+Open [http://localhost:3000](http://localhost:3000) in your browser to start using DevMD.

 ---